littensy/reflex/docs/docs/reference/reflex/create-broadcast-receiver.md

 </TabItem>
 </Tabs>

 `createBroadcastReceiver` will request the server's shared state when the middleware is applied, and _merge_ it with the client's state.
-This means that the client's state will not be overwritten, but instead updated with the server's state.
+This means that the client's state will not be overwritten, but instead hydrated with the server's state.
 It is safe to use your producer before the server's state is received.

 [Broadcasters](create-broadcaster) send shared actions dispatched on the server to the client through a remote, so you need to connect the receiver's [`dispatch`](#receiverdispatchactions) method to run the actions passed to the remote.